Experts are warning of a potential Covid-19 surge while several governors are loosening restrictions - KTVZ

 More good news for vaccines

-So far, more than 51.7 million Americans have received at least their first dose of a Covid-19 vaccine, according to CDC data.
+So far, more than 51.7 million people in the US have received at least one dose of a Covid-19 vaccine, according to CDC data.

-More than 26.1 million have received both doses, according to the data.
-That means roughly 7.9% of the US population is fully vaccinated against the virus.
+More than 26.1 million — about 7.9% of the US population — have received two doses, according to the data.

+On Wednesday, more US vaccine sites will be offering the recently authorized one-dose Johnson & Johnson Covid-19 vaccine.
+Before this week, the only Covid-19 vaccines authorized in the US — from Pfizer/BioNTech and Moderna — have been two-dose products.

+On Tuesday, a mass vaccination site in Columbus, Ohio, became one of the first places to administer the J&J vaccine outside a clinical trial.
+The introduction of a third vaccine is expected to help boost the country’s daily inoculation rate.

 His remarks came as the President officially announced a partnership between pharmaceutical companies Merck and Johnson & Johnson to help expand production of the recently authorized Johnson & Johnson Covid-19 vaccine.